Wednesday, November 16, 2011

 Next, carefully adhere the glue side of linen to the glue side of the gator board and using a brayer or rolling pin, roll from the center of the board out to the edges, pushing out any of the air gaps.

 Now it’s time to iron… (Do not use the iron you use on your clothes, instead look for one at your local thrift store and keep it for craft use).
 Put the setting to low/ synthetic.
 It should be fairly warm but not hot as for cotton or linen (remember you are ironing over gesso).
-Make a quick pass over all the fabric.
-The heat will suck the fabric to the board.
-Be sure to pay special attention to the ends and corners, to prevent puckering.

 The next step is to weigh down your panel(s) and let it dry overnight.
 I make sure I wipe off the panels with a damp cloth to ensure there is no glue on the linen or backside of the panel.
 You can also put a sheet of wax paper under and between panels to protect all your surfaces.
 Here you can see I am weighing the panel down with some heavy art books… and yes, I have used wax paper to protect them.
 I will leave this overnight before trimming.